Intro

 end

-In config/application.rb (adjust to be for the environments you prefer):
+For Query Logs, in config/application.rb (adjust to be for the environments you prefer), the equivalent could look like this:

 config.active_record.query_log_tags_enabled = true